discordjs/guide/guide/popular-topics/canvas.md

 ![Image](~@/images/2vsIPEP.png)

 A bit plain, right?
 Fear not, for you have a bit more to do until you reach completion.
-Since the goal of guide page is focused more on actual code than design, let's just place a basic square shaped avatar for now on the left side of the image.
+Since the goal of guide page is focused more on actual code than design, let's just place a basic square-shaped avatar for now on the left side of the image.
 In interest of coverage, you will also make it a circle afterwards.

 <branch version="11.x">